 Orgasm is a basic physiological response of the human body.
 Just as the same mechanism causes men and women to sneeze, so we also orgasm in the same way.
 Regardless of gender and orientation, both the anatomy and the trigger are the same.
 We massage the tumescent phallus and focus our minds on explicit aspects of eroticism.
 Orgasm techniques are similar whether we are male or female, alone or with a lover, gay or heterosexual.

 If we want to understand responsiveness, a good place to start is male sexuality.
 When men engage in intercourse or masturbation, they stimulate their penis rhythmically up until orgasm.
 It only appears as if men are intent on the goal of orgasm.
 In fact, men are responding to an instinct to thrust into the vagina (or other orifice).
 This thrusting action inevitably ends in orgasm, which ends a man’s ability to engage in sexual activity.
 No one can predict the exact timing of an orgasm.
 But intercourse stimulates a woman’s vagina only while a man has an erection (until ejaculation).
 No one (not even a man) can orgasm within limits set by another person’s responses.
 Neither can we orgasm with exactly the same frequency as another person.

 The idea that women (but not men) need a lover with specialised stimulation skills to make them orgasm or give them an orgasm is a fallacy.
 Orgasm is a specific erotic phenomenon that occurs relatively predictably given the appropriate psychological and physical stimuli.
 But physical stimulation (regardless of who provides it) is a secondary issue.
 Mental arousal is much more crucial and must be achieved before physical stimulation can be effective (lead reliably to orgasm).
 When we become responsive in adolescence (all men but very few women), we discover orgasm by ourselves.
-Only a tiny number of young boys orgasm spontaneously.
-Most of us need to focus on an erotic stimulus.
-We make our own orgasm because what happens in our mind causes us to orgasm.
+We orgasm because of what happens in our mind.